Root subgroups on horospherical varieties: Preliminaries

 \subsection{Some notation and conventions}

 Throughout this paper, we work over an algebraically closed field $\KK$ of characteristic zero.
 The notation $\KK^\times$ stands for the multiplicative group $(\KK \setminus \lbrace 0 \rbrace, \times)$.
-The additive group $(\KK, +)$ is denoted by $\GG_a$.
-The character group of an algebraic group $K$ is denoted by $\mathfrak X(K)$ and used in additive notation.
+The additive group $(\KK, +)$ is denoted by~$\GG_a$.
+The character group of an algebraic group $G$ is denoted by $\mathfrak X(G)$ and used in additive notation.
 All topological terms relate to the Zariski topology.
-Given an irreducible algebraic variety~$X$, the notation $\KK[X]$ (resp. $\KK(X))$ stands for the algebra of regular functions (resp. field of rational functions) on~$X$.
+Given an irreducible algebraic variety~$X$, the group of its regular automorphisms is denoted by $\Aut(X)$ and the notation $\KK[X]$ (resp. $\KK(X))$ stands for the algebra of regular functions (resp. field of rational functions) on~$X$.